pbnl/ScoTooBo/README.md

 `php bin/console doctrine:schema:update --force` to create/update the sql database.

 Noe you have to clear, warm up the cache and create the assets.
-Execute `export SYMFONY_ENV=prod && export APP_ENV=prod && composer run-script post-install-cmd --no-interaction --no-dev` in the same directory to do this for an productive environment.
+Execute `composer run-script post-install-cmd --no-interaction --no-dev` in the same directory to do this for an productive environment.

 The system requires some groups in the ldap: